 5. Victoria’s Most Famous Road: The Great Ocean Road

 6. Drive Around the Red Centre: Darwin to Uluru

 This epic Australian road trip takes you on a coastal journey from Sydney in New South Wales, to Melbourne in Victoria.
 With natural rainforests, breathtaking coastal views, whale watching and relaxed seaside towns, this is one chilled out road trip you won’t want to end.

-We have two convenient office locations in Sydney where you can hire or buy one of our campervans, in the City and at Sydney airport.
+We have a convenient office location in Sydney where you can hire or buy one of our campervans, close to Sydney airport.
 Once you have picked up the keys, it’s time to hit the road and head south.

 Here are our favourite places to stop on the way